Integrability, susy $SU(2)$ matter gauge theories and black holes: Integrability function and gauge periods

+Through these expressions, in tables \ref{tab:anu1} and \ref{tab:anu2} we verify the identification \eqref{anu} between the Floquet exponent and the gauge period.
+We notice the accuracy is remarkably high, thanks to the converging character of the $\Lambda_{N_f}\to 0$ instanton series.

-We notice that (for $N_f=2$) the first instanton series coeffient match the general mathematical analytical result (from continued fractions tecnique) for the expansion of the eigenvalue of Doubly Confluent Heun equation in $\Lambda$ given in~\cite{Ronveaux:1995} in terms of $\mu = \nu$ $\rm{mod}(n)$ with the identification \eqref{anu}, as shown in~\eqref{ExpEigenDCHE} of appendix~\ref{appDCHE}.
-This provides a very strong analytical check of our gauge period-Floquet identification.
+On the analytic side, we also notice that the first coefficients of the instanton series match the general mathematical analytical result (obtained through continued fractions tecnique) for the expansion of the eigenvalue $u$ of the Doubly Confluent Heun equation, given in~\cite{Ronveaux:1995} in terms of $\nu$ and which we report in~\eqref{ExpEigenDCHE}.
+This confirms relation \eqref{matoneGen}, with our gauge period-Floquet identification \eqref{anu}.